stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 The Penalty Box manager role is a conundrum: 95% of the time, the PBM simply directs traffic and supports Penalty Box Timers.
 The other 5% of the time, the PBM smoothly applies complex rule edge cases under pressure and addresses unexpected situations for which there's no clear procedure.

+PBM is easy 95% of the time and **white-knuckled rules edge cases** the other 5%.
+Make sure you know the rules for those 5% cases.
+That's your real job.

+- All jammer swap scenarios, including double penalties and A-B-A swaps.
+- How to run a foul out.
+  - Juniors?
+Who are the chaperones?
+- When and how to issue an Illegal Procedure or Misconduct in the box.
+- How to handle queues.
+- A skater is bleeding in my box.
+What do I do?

+Spend your 95% time **supporting PBTs**, who are often less experienced.
 ## Basic Routine

 Work from the center of the penalty box, directly behind the two jammer seats.
 Most penalty box managers work standing, but you are free to sit.
 You can PBM in a face mask.
 Some box managers choose to wear colored armbands to reflect team colors.
 You will have at least two stopwatches.